swimmesberger/SwingI18n/README.md

 ## Usage:

 ### Simple Init:
-The most easy approch to do internationalisation with SwingI18n.
+The easiest approch to do internationalisation with SwingI18n.
 Initilize the localization handler
 ```java
     I18nController.init("org.example.lang.MyBundle");